kazazes/trumpsaid-ai/README.md

 #### Docker

 Run `bin/docker-build.sh` from the project root to build docker images.
-Provide environment as specified above.
+When running, provide environment as specified above.